surftrips.co

 Frequently asked

-Le Kerou is a beach break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Le Kerou is a beach bottom, punchy beach peaks with occasional long walls on nw swell, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Le Kerou